 - Changes to an existing parking lot provided that the lot is not visible from the public right of way and the number of parking spaces or the area of landscaping are not being reduced.

 Depending on the specific details of your projects, other improvements may also be exempt.
-Check with the Counter Planner before proceeding.
+Check with Planning staff before proceeding.

 What design criteria are used to evaluate my project?

 Section 30-37 of the Alameda Municipal Code specifies three findings (criteria) for evaluating projects.
 These generally relate to meeting requirements of the zoning ordinance and the aesthetics, compatibility, and safety of the project.
 In addition, the City adopted a Guide to Residential Design that consider the appropriateness of your project from three different parameters: